-To further develop my own interviewing and teaching skills, in 2003 I completed a rigorous four-year training program with the American Academy on Communication in Healthcare (AACH), an organization of nationally prominent educators and researchers in patient-physician communication.
-Now as a faculty member of the AACH, every year I teach participants from all health professions in the AACH ENRICH national faculty development course.
-I have also facilitated workshops on communication skills at prominent medical centers across the country, including the Mayo Clinic, Cleveland Clinic Foundation, Stanford University, and New York University, where I consistently garner top ratings from learners as an effective teacher and facilitator.
+To further develop my own interviewing and teaching skills, in 2003 I completed a rigorous four-year training program with the Academy on Communication in Healthcare (ACH), an organization of nationally prominent educators and researchers in patient-physician communication.
+Now as a faculty member of the ACH, every year I teach participants from all health professions in the ACH ENRICH national faculty development course.
+I have also facilitated workshops on communication skills at prominent medical centers across the country, including the Mayo Clinic, Cleveland Clinic, Stanford University, and New York University, where I consistently garner top ratings from learners as an effective teacher and facilitator.

 In developing the VALOR (VA Longitudinal Rotations) Program for UCSF third-year medical students, I have incorporated weekly sessions for third-year students on basic clinical skill-building, self-reflection on personal and professional development, and observations on hidden curricular issues.
 I am optimistic that these changes will enhance patient care and humanize the occasionally oppressive culture of medicine.

 Finally, as Academy Chair for the Scholarship of Teaching and Learning at UCSF, my charge is to demonstrate how education can lead to patient outcomes.
 It is my conviction that by training physicians and students in effective communication skills, they can not only motivate patients to take charge of their health issues, but also create effective interdisciplinary teams to reduce medical errors.